mfilipav/auto-diagnosis/README.md

-Multi-label Classification scheme for medical discharge records is described below:
+### Multi-label Classification scheme for medical discharge records is described below:
 ![alt text](misc/multilabel_clf.png "multilabel clf scheme")

 1. Learn doctors notes document embeddings with CAML procedure above
-1. Instead of using label vectors as the target variables directly, we obtained label embeddings by using AttentionWalk algorithm, and aggregated label embeddings corresponding to each document to obtain a new target vector
+1. Instead of using label vectors as the target variables directly, we obtained 256-dim label graph embeddings by using AttentionWalk algorithm.
+For each document, corresponding label embeddings are aggregated by taking by averaging.
+Resulting representation of the document is used as the target vector for multi-target regression.

 1. Resulting document embeddings are mapped to the label power set using Multi-Label K-Nearest Neighbor (ML-KNN) algorithm

-Our model resulted in similar metric performance to CAML and CNN state-of-the-art models:
+### Our model resulted in similar metric performance to CAML and CNN state-of-the-art models:
 ![alt text](misc/results.png "results")